 In the world of business, companies design and implement various types of annual plans – business, marketing, and strategic.
-The purpose is to provide a road map to reach their goals, whether they be revenue, profitability, customer satisfaction, cost control, etc. The building blocks of these plans detail the action steps necessary to achieve the plan goals.
+However, the purpose is to provide a road map to reach their goals, whether they be revenue, profitability, customer satisfaction, cost control, etc. The building blocks of these plans detail the action steps necessary to achieve the plan goals.

 For the job seeker, the business templates for these plans are a useful outline to convert the various steps in a business plan into a Personal Game Plan for Job Search, and eventually Career Management.

 The link below demonstrates the application of business planning to your job search – and career management:

 Using this outline the master template for your own Personal Game Plan, we will now describe in detail each of the ‘building blocks’ of the plan.

 Your Executive Summary is a summation of your professional self, your skills, achievements, and aspirations.
 It is designed to generate interest and awareness and give the listener (or reader) a brief synopsis of who you are.

 Applications of Executive Summary information include an effective written statement on your Employment Resume, and clear, confident verbal expression in delivering your Elevator Speech and during your Interview.

 This first step in self-analysis involves the identification of your professional skillset, which you have developed over the course of your career.
 These skills are both professional and personal and reflect your values.
 This matrix will help you translate your values into skills, based on your experiences.

 The following article about skills that employers value most provides the prominent skills and a description of each (with useful bullet points for a resume):